 While the better alternative would be to eat way before labour, sometimes labour comes without much ‘warning’.
 Regardless of what the situation and circumstances are, the important thing you have to keep in mind is to know what is good for your body.
 Remember to always listen to your body and what it needs, and feed yours according to your condition.
 The same goes for after the delivery!

 As long as you know what you want to focus on, following a proper diet becomes much easier!
 If you wonder after pregnancy what to eat, we are here to help relieve your confinement stress!
-In case you want to know what a proper, nutritionist-approved confinement diet looks like, simply browse through our menu.
+In case you want to know what a proper, nutritionist-approved confinement diet looks like, simply browse through our highly-favoured Singapore confinement food menu.
+Tian Wei Signature offers the best confinement food catering for new mothers to ease your recovery journey.
 And with that, we wish you all the best in your maternity journey!